 However, this is an article about individual stocks to buy, so I’m going to pick at least three S&P 500 dividend stocks from each of the two ETFs that are currently yielding 3% or more.

-I get the sentiment, but Ford’s got too much upside potential, including a move into electric vehicles that should see a good chunk of its fleet electrified by the end of 2022.
+Ford’s got too a great deal of upside potential, including a move into electric vehicles that should see a good chunk of its fleet electrified by the end of 2022.

 In recent years, Altria’s become known more for its acquisitions outside the cigarette industry, than anything it’s done in its core business.